 About me

-Hello!
-My name is Yaowei Li (李垚纬).
-I am a fifth-year Ph.D. student in Environmental Science & Engineering at Harvard John A. Paulson School of Engineering and Applied Sciences.
-I am advised by Prof. Frank Keutsch.
-I am also working closely with my committee members: Prof. Jesse Kroll, Prof. Steve Wofsy and Prof. Scot Martin.
+I received a Ph.D. in Environmental Science & Engineering with Prof. Frank Keutsch from Harvard University in 2024.
+During my Ph.D., I also worked closely with my committee members: Prof. Jesse Kroll, Prof. Steve Wofsy and Prof. Scot Martin.

 Prior to Harvard, I received a B.S. in Environmental Sciences and a B.A. in Economics from Peking University (Beijing, China) in 2018.
 My undergraduate research was advised by Prof. Qi Chen focusing on: (1) chemical characterization of PM1 and PM2.5 in Beijing using aerosol mass spectrometers, (2) development and application of drone-based VOCs sampling system.